-We’ve preserved all the existing habitat zones, and enhanced habitat microdiversity to shelter and sustain wildlife and create ecocline gradation through trampling.
+We manage our own Nature Reserve.
+We engaged Barnaby Millard, Conservation Landscape Architect to improve the range of habitats to benefit insects, birds, reptiles and small mammals from the start.
+We’ve preserved existing habitat zones, and enhanced habitat microdiversity to shelter and sustain wildlife and create ecocline gradation through trampling.
 This preserves and creates habitat niches suited to the specific preferences of various fauna and flora.
-We hope to change the habitat classification from “improved grassland” to “wildflower meadow” in three years.
+We hope to change its habitat classification from “improved grassland” to “wildflower meadow” in three years.

 Barnaby has now taken a post with the RHS at Wisley.
 He was our second Conservation Landscape Architect.
 We’ve also provided work experience for University College Worcester’s Sustainable Development Advocacy (Professional Practice) MA course, and a paid internship surveying local lepidoptera.